joostdecock/site/index.md

 [This repository](https://github.com/freesewing/data) holds a new API I hacked together based on the [PHP Slim framework](http://slimframework.com/).

-There's a lot it doesn't do yet, but it does handle authentication, signup flow, and you can also remove your account.
+There's a lot it doesn't do yet, but things are starting to take shape.
+If nothing else, you can generate and download pattern drafts.

 When you sign up with an email address that is tied to a makemypattern.com user, your data will automatically be migrated, which is nice.